top of page

 Bristol’s Two-Acre Food Forest Market Garden

-Our two-acre food forest market garden is living proof that regeneration works.
+Our two-acre food forest market garden shows what this system makes possible.

 This is the loop, made visible.